Hydramata/hydramata.github.com/_includes/vision.md

 1. Users can log in using credentials provided by the implementing institution
 	1. Primary users include: Faculty, delegates, students, and library support staff
-	1. The Hydramata authentication system should be able to integrate with common providers such as: LDAP, CAS, or Shibboleth.
+	1. The Hydramata authentication system integrates with common providers such as: LDAP, CAS, or Shibboleth.
 	1. Hydramata should allow the authentication of collaborators external to the implementing institution either through federation, e.g. Shibboleth, or by supporting distributed authorization providers e.g. ORCID.

 2. The accuracy, persistence, security, and recoverability of what users upload is maintained throughout the system.